 PARTICIPATION EASES ALARM AND DISPELS CONFUSION

-Fraser Allen is CEO of White Light and has worked on many internal comms strategies for brands such as Lloyds Banking Group, Standard Life, Royal Bank of Scotland and the global testing company Exova that recently merged with Element Materials Technology.
+Fraser Allen is CEO of White Light and has worked on many internal communication strategies for brands such as Lloyds Banking Group, Standard Life, Royal Bank of Scotland and the global testing company Exova that recently merged with Element Materials Technology.

 “Achieving a consistency of messaging across large organisations, particularly when they’re spread across diverse territories and cultures, can be really challenging but is key to success,” he says.
 “One good solution is to create enthusiastic ambassadors across all areas of the company that can keep the campaign on message.
 Comms managers talk about ‘cascading’ messages from the top of the organisation downwards but this only works if all levels of employees are encouraged to participate in the discussion.
 And when this works, it can be hugely effective.
 For instance, when we worked with Exova on a global campaign to communicate their new brand values it generated a huge amount of valuable ideas for improving operations from people in every area of the business.”